JOHNNYMACONNY/ybf-studio/docs/ux_upgrade_plan.md

 6. **Performance**: Fast loading times and smooth animations
 7. **Accessibility**: Inclusive design for all users

-This plan will transform AudioServiceApp into a premium, modern audio service platform that rivals the best in the industry! 🎵✨
+This plan will transform YBF Studio into a premium, modern audio service platform that rivals the best in the industry! 🎵✨

 ### **1.3 Advanced Typography & Font Optimization (ZENITH-Inspired)**